List of Vanderbilt Commodores head football coaches

 The Vanderbilt Commodores college football team represents Vanderbilt University in the East Division of the Southeastern Conference (SEC).
 The Commodores compete as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision.
-The program has had 28 head coaches since it began play during the 1890 season.
+The program has had 29 head coaches since it began play during the 1890 season.
+Since December 14, 2020, Clark Lea has served as head coach of the Commodores.